asimazbunzel/mesa_low_mass_bbhs/README.md

 Inside the `src` folder two modules, `ce` and `core_collapse`, can be found which were developed in this work.

-The `ce` modules handles the evolution during a common-envelope phase (using the energy formalism) while the `core_collapse` simply computes relevant masses at the core-collapse stage of a massive star.
+The `ce` module handles the evolution during a common-envelope phase (using the energy formalism, [Ivanova et al. 2003](https://ui.adsabs.harvard.edu/abs/2013A%26ARv..21...59I/abstract)) while the
+`core_collapse` simply computes relevant masses at the core-collapse stage of a massive star [Fryer et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...749...91F/abstract).

 `ce` is controlled via the file `inlist_ce` while `core_collapse` with controls found in `inlist_cc`, both using namelist as every MESA user control.